msu-rsd/msu-rsd.github.io/docs/news/posts/Second-meeting-April-22.md

 ---
 date: 2024-03-25
-more: false
 categories:
   - Meeting
 ---

-The second meeting of the MSU-RSD is scheduled for **Monday April 22, 2024** in the large conference room of the department of Computational Mathematics, Science and Engineering (CMSE)
+The second meeting of the MSU-RSD is scheduled for **Monday April 22, 2024**
-1502 Engineering Bldg, on the MSU Campus.

 <!-- more -->

+We will meet in the large conference room of the department of Computational Mathematics, Science and Engineering (CMSE) 1502 Engineering Bldg, on the MSU Campus.

 An announcement was sent over campus mailing lists that included a zoom link for remote participation.
 Drinks and afternoon snacks will be provided.